NickSeyler/My-Java-Code-1/README.md

 ## Java-Set-2 ##

-First utilization of methods and comments and understanding returns and type declarations.
+Utilization of methods and comments and understanding returns and type declarations.

 ## Java-Set-3 ##

-First utilization of if-else statements.
+Utilization of if-else statements.

+## Java-Set-4 ##

+Utilization of switch case, methods from another class (Java's Math class), strings, and string formatting.